gemini-testing/gemini/doc/programmatic-api.md

 * `gemini.browserIds` – list of all browser identificators to use for tests.

+* `Gemini.readRawConfig` - reads configuration file for specified `filePath`
+and returns content as JS object.
+This method does not validate and analyze gemini configuration.

 ## Events

 `gemini` instance emits some events, which can be used by external scripts or